Rasalomkin/resume/README.md

 #### 01.09.2020 - now: Self-employed

-Working on system for managing sound system of a bar(or any other place) that allows clients to order songs.
+Working on system for managing bar(or any other place) sound system that allows clients to order songs and manage playlists for business owners.

 System consists of:
-* API: JS/nodejs
+* API: JS/Nodejs
 * Database: MySQL
 * Admin panel: JS/ReactJS
 * Mobile application: TS/React/Ionic